There’s a lot going on in Kansas City.

 - Brookside Annual Art Festival: This Kansas City event has been running for more than 30 years.
 Brookside is a beautiful neighborhood right in the middle of Kansas City.
 Thousands of people visit the Annual Art Festival, and there are plenty of great restaurants in Brookside to go along with the art.

-- Polski Day: If you’re ready to celebrate all-things Polish, this is the event in Kansas City, Missouri, for you.
-Polski Day is heading into its 35th There is food, events and activities for people of all ages.
+- Polski Day: If you’re ready to celebrate all things Polish, this is the event in Kansas City, Missouri, for you.
+There is food, events, and activities for people of all ages.
 2022 note: This season’s event is postponed until fall.

 - NASCAR at Kansas Speedway: Spend a day at the racetrack when NASCAR makes its way to Kansas Speedway in May.
 This is one of the Kansas City events that attracts national attention.
 If you’re a racing fan, you don’t want to miss it.

-- Celebration at the Station (Memorial Day Weekend): Set on the beautiful lawn between Union Station and the World War I Memorial, this is one of the largest annual events in Kansas City and, according to VisitKC, it is the largest Memorial Day Weekend event in the Midwest.
+- Celebration at the Station (Memorial Day Weekend): Set on the beautiful lawn between Union Station and the World War I Memorial, this is one of the largest annual events in Kansas City.
 The main event is an outdoor concert by the Kansas City Symphony, but there is plenty to do and eat before the concert begins.

 - Turkey Creek Festival: Start the day with a Pancake breakfast before the 5K run/walk, then stick around all day for kid-zone activities, food and fun with the Merriam, Kansas, community.
 The Turkey Creek Festival is a great annual tradition for families.